-- 5. Currently, the methodology contains the applicability condition which prohibits the use of organic bedding material in the project activity.
-The proposed revision removes the applicability condition and includes an alternative simplified approach for the calculation. - 6.
-The current calculation in AMS-III.Y is based on the measured amount of separate solids, while the alternative approach is based on monitoring the number and the type of animals.
+- 4. Currently, the methodology contains the applicability condition which prohibits the use of organic bedding material in the project activity.
+The proposed revision removes the applicability condition to expand the applicability of the methodology and includes an alternative simplified but conservative approach for the calculation of emission reductions when organic bedding material is included. - 5.
+The current calculation in AMS-III.Y is based on the measured amount of separated solids, while the alternative approach is based on monitoring the number and the type of animals.